altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 *The door to his left opened*
 ~Ozmind saw her, thought nothing of seeing her from the back~ *He returned to writing on the board*
-~He didn't see the syringe in her hand either~
+~He didn't see the syringe in her hand either.
-~A scream from the hallway halted Ozmind's chalk~
+A scream from the hallway halted Ozmind's chalk.
-~A scream from the room turned his head~
+A scream from the room turned his head.
-~A scream from his mouth took his voice~
+A scream from his mouth took his voice~
 }
 {%%%%
 mn:U